Direct Payroll vs Third-Party Payroll: Which Is Right for Your Business?

 What Is Direct Payroll?

-Key traits of direct payroll:
+Advantages of direct payroll:

-Higher operational responsibility—your team must stay updated on tax codes and compliance rules.
+Higher operational responsibility your team must stay updated on tax codes and compliance rules.

 What Is Third-Party Payroll?

-Key traits of third-party payroll:
+Advantages of third-party payroll:

 Direct Payroll vs Third-Party Payroll: A Side-by-Side Comparison